manifoldfinance/marblerun/samples/graphene-nginx/README.md

 # Graphene nginx example
 This example is a slightly modified variant of the [Graphene nginx example](https://github.com/oscarlab/graphene/tree/master/Examples/nginx).
 These changes are required to run it in Marblerun.

-*Prerequisite*: Graphene is set up on [commit b37ac75](https://github.com/oscarlab/graphene/tree/b37ac75efec0c1183fd42340ce2d3e04dcfb3388) and the original nginx example is working.
+*Prerequisite*: Install Graphene v1.2-rc1 by using the [prebuilt release packages](https://github.com/oscarlab/graphene/releases/tag/v1.2-rc1).
+Later versions might work too, however have not been tested so far.
 You will need hardware with Intel SGX support.

 To marbleize the example we edited [nginx.manifest.template](nginx.manifest.template).
 See comments starting with `MARBLERUN` for explanations of the required changes.